f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab0.rst

    |ff-conn-expand|

--  Confirm that the connection/certificate is verified by **DigiCert Inc**
+-  Confirm that the connection/certificate is signed/verified by **DigiCert Inc**

    |ff-digicert-verified|